 Such loans will typically have an overall positive impact on the underlying cash balance and fiscal balance as any PDI costs (or interest earnings foregone) would be less than the interest repayments.
-Both the borrowing, or reduction in financial assets, and loan are included in the calculation of net debt so the measure of net debt is not affected.
+Net Debt is not affected by the Government's provision of a Commercial Loan as the debt incurred from providing the loan is offset by the increase in financial assets.